-- For the image on the right, we added a colored triangle overlay, then upped its transparency.
+For the image on the right, we added a colored triangle graphic, then upped its transparency.

 Fitspo is not without its detractors.
 Some feel that pushing people to exercise by showing them images of impossibly perfect bodies promotes low self-esteem and sets people on a path to frustration and disappointment when they don’t reach that unattainable goal.

 However, there are plenty of ways to create inspiring images without propagating negative feelings.
 If you’re a fitness pro, try showing pictures of people with bodies of all shapes and sizes, older people, and those who are physically disabled.
 Emphasize that everyone has their own fitness objectives and ideal bodies, and no one needs to ascribe to any one body type.
 Or if you’re on your own fitness journey and you want to post pics of yourself, don’t worry if you don’t look like you just walked out of Shape magazine.
 There’s room for everyone in the fitspo universe.